MicrosoftDocs/power-platform/power-virtual-agents/advanced-end-user-authentication.md

 The ```IsLoggedIn``` and ```AuthToken``` variables are available even if you don't use the template provided by the **Call an action** menu entry.
 If you pass the `AuthToken` variable without first having the user go through the **Authenticate** node, the user will be prompted to sign in at that step.

-This can be useful if you always expect the user to be signed in, or if your user is being redirected from a different topic.
+Passing the `AuthToken` variable can be useful if you always expect the user to be signed in, or if your user is being redirected from a different topic.
 We suggest you use the template provided by the **Call an action** entry to treat cases where the user fails to sign in.

 > [!NOTE]
 > If the user signs out in the middle of a conversation, they will be prompted to sign in again if the topic comes to a node that uses the ```AuthToken``` variable.